tststs/atom-ternjs/README.md

 * jquery: completion for jQuery (optional)

 ## Options
 * loadEagerly: provide the path to your projects js.
 Absolute path is recommended, but not necessary.
 (For relative path do not use `./` as a prefix.
-This sometimes leads to an unexpected behaviour)
+This sometimes leads to an unexpected behaviour). **loadEagerly is expensive.
+Do not add paths like `node_modules`.**
 * dontLoad: can be used to prevent Tern from loading certain files.
 It also takes an array of file names or glob patterns.

 ## Plugins